kneasle/ringing/monument/cli/guide.md

 [[calls]]
 place_notation = "16"
 symbol = "x"
 debug_symbol = "x"    # Optional; symbol to use for debugging.
-Defaults to same as `symbol` lead_location = "LE"   # Optional; where in the method to apply the call.
-Defaults to "LE" calling_positions = "LIBFVXSMWH" # Optional; defaults to 'LIBFVXSEN...' with 'MWH' added weight = -4            # Optional; Score given to each instance of this call.
-Defaults to -3
+Defaults to same as `symbol` label = "LE"          # Optional; where in the method to apply the call.
+Defaults to "LE" lead_location = "LE"  # Optional; pre-v0.11.0 name for `label` weight = -4           # Optional; Score given to each instance of this call.
+Defaults to -3 calling_positions = "LIBFVXSMWH" # Optional; defaults to 'LIBFVXSEN...' with 'MWH' added
 ```

-Since _v0.9.0_, calls can go from/to different lead labels.
+Since _v0.9.0_, calls can go from/to different lead `labels`.
 This is useful if, for example, you
 want to make sure you only apply some calls to some methods.
 The following example adds `16` bobs
 only in 8ths place methods, and `14` bobs in 2nds place methods (as in
 [Leary's 23](https://complib.org/composition/21607)):